Algorithms and hardness for Metric Dimension on digraphs: NP-hardness for restricted DAGs

 Using the embedding of $G$, $G'$ can also be drawn in a planar way, it has maximum degree~6 (the vertices of type $c_e$ are of degree~6 when $e\in M$), has no triangles, and no shortest directed path of length~5.
 See Figure~\ref{fig:reduc} for an illustration.

 Now, we claim that $G$ has a vertex cover of size at most $k$ if and only if $G'$ has metric dimension at most $k+|E(G)|+|M|=k+4|E(G)|/3=k+2|V(G)|$.

 If $G$ has a vertex cover $C$ of size $k$, we construct a resolving set $R(C)$ of $G'$ as follows.
 Include the vertices of $C$ in $R(C)$, as well as all vertices of $\{a_e~|~e\in E(G)\}\cup\{f_e~|~e\in M\}$.
 The vertices in $R(C)$ are clearly uniquely resolved.
-For a given edge $e$ of $G$, vertex $b_e$ and $c_e$ are uniquely at distance~1 and~2 from $a_e$, respectively, so all vertices of these types are uniquely resolved.
-Among the other vertices, $d_e^u$ and $d_e^v$ are the only ones at distance~3 from $a_e$; moreover, $d_e^u$ is at distance~1 from $u$ and $d_e^v$ at distance~1 from $v$, but not vice-versa, so $C\cap\{u,v\}$ resolves $d_e^u$ and $d_e^v$.
+For a given edge $e$ of $G$, the vertices $b_e$ and $c_e$ are uniquely at distance~1 and~2 from $a_e$, respectively, so all vertices of these types are uniquely resolved.
+Among the other vertices associated to $e$, $d_e^u$ and $d_e^v$ are the only ones at distance~3 from $a_e$; moreover, $d_e^u$ is at distance~1 from $u$ and $d_e^v$ at distance~1 from $v$, but not vice-versa, so $C\cap\{u,v\}$ resolves $d_e^u$ and $d_e^v$.
 Thus, all vertices of these types are uniquely resolved.
 Among the remaining vertices, $g_e$ and $h_e$ are uniquely at distance~1 and~2 from $f_e$, respectively, so all vertices of these types are uniquely resolved.
 Finally, the vertices in $V(G)\setminus R(C)$ are resolved by the unique vertex of type $f_e$ from which each of them is at distance~3.
 Hence, all vertices are uniquely resolved and $R(C)$ is indeed a resolving set of $G'$.

 Conversely, let $R$ be a resolving set of $G'$ of size at most $k+|E(G)|+|M|$.
-Notice that for each edge $e$ of $G$, one of $a_e,b_e$ belongs to $R$ in order to resolve these two pairs, and similarly, for each edge $e$ in $M$, one of $f_e,g_e$ belongs to $R$ (in the case of strong metric dimension, $a_e$ and $f_e$ belong to the solution, since they are sinks).
+Notice that for each edge $e$ of $G$, one of $a_e,b_e$ belongs to $R$ in order to resolve this pair, and similarly, for each edge $e$ in $M$, one of $f_e,g_e$ belongs to $R$ (in the case of strong metric dimension, $a_e$ and $f_e$ belong to the solution, since they are sources).

 We construct a potential vertex cover $C(R)$ by taking $R\cap V(G)$.
 Moreover, for each edge $e=uv$ in $M$, we add to $C(R)$ any of $u,v$ (if possible, one that is not yet in $C(R)$) in case the set $\{a_e,b_e,c_e,f_e,g_e,h_e,d_e^u,d_e^v\}$ contains three vertices of $R$.
 If it contains at least four, both $u,v$ are put into $C(R)$.
 Similarly, for each edge $e=uv$ in $E(G)\setminus M$, we add to $C(R)$ any of $u,v$ in case the set $\{a_e,b_e,c_e,d_e^u,d_e^v\}$ contains two vertices of $R$ (if possible, we add one that is not yet in $C(R)$), and we add both $u,v$ if it contains more than two vertices of $R$.